Supplier Code of Conduct

 4. Health and Safety

-We comply with all applicable Health & Safety Laws and Regulations by providing a clean and safe environment in which to work, establishing, maintaining and following responsible policies and practices in our product or material sector, and respond promptly to enquiries about Health & Safety issues relating to our construction, installation or manufacturing or other processes, products and services.
+We comply with all applicable Health & Safety laws and regulations by providing a clean and safe environment in which to work, establishing, maintaining and following responsible policies and practices in our product or material sector, and respond promptly to enquiries about Health & Safety issues relating to our construction, installation or manufacturing or other processes, products and services.

 5. Anti-slavery, Child Labour, Anti-corruption